Browse by Medical Category

 Cutaneous Biology Research Center

 The mission of the Cutaneous Biology Research Center is to enhance the scientific understanding of fundamental biological processes that underlie the formation and homeostasis of the skin and its appendages.

-The Cutaneous Biology Research Center (CBRC) was established in 1989 by an Agreement between the MGH and the Shiseido Company Limited.
+The Cutaneous Biology Research Center (CBRC) was established in 1989 by an agreement between Massachusetts General Hospital and the Shiseido Company Limited.
 Originally for a period of 10 years, it was extended in 1998 to 2009.

 It is desirable that the research carried out at the CBRC will be used for applications such as the development of novel therapies, diagnostics, clinical procedures, pharmaceuticals or other products for the maintenance of healthy skin.

 To achieve that goal the CBRC maintains an environment conducive to collaboration with industrial partners to disseminate the fruits of fundamental research from the CBRC.